ktorch/ktorch/docs/pointers.rst

 elements
 ^^^^^^^^

-.. function:: elements(ptr) -> long
+.. function:: elements(ptr) -> number of elements

-   | Return the raw pointer of the underlying PyTorch object, :ref:`more detail for tensors here <tensor-ptr>`.
-If the k interface has multiple api-pointers refencing the same object, their raw pointers will match.
+   | Returns the number of elements for :ref:`tensors, dictionaries and vectors <tensor-elements>` and a count of parameter elements for objects like modules, loss functions, optimizers and overall models.

 ::

 bytes
 ^^^^^

-.. function:: bytes(ptr) -> long
+.. function:: bytes(ptr) -> number of bytes allocated

-   | Return the raw pointer of the underlying PyTorch object, :ref:`more detail for tensors here <tensor-ptr>`.
-If the k interface has multiple api-pointers refencing the same object, their raw pointers will match.
+tensorcount
+^^^^^^^^^^^

+.. function:: tensorcount(ptr) -> count of tensors managed by the object.

+   | Return the number of tensors in :ref:`vector and dictionaries of tensors <tensor-count>`.
+Returns the number of parameters and buffers in modules, optimizers and models.

 ::